juleaume/bug_reporter/README.md

 ### HOW TO INSTALL
 1. clone the repo where you normally do
-2. create a venv or if you don't care about them, go directly to 3
+2. create a venv or if you don't care about them, go directly to 3.
+In either ways, make sure you are running <b>Python ≥ 3.6</b>
 3. install PySide2: `pip install PySide2`
 4. you should be good to go